Dogwei/Swifter.Json/README.md

 Unsupported: Sliverlight

 Note:
-    .NET Core uses the Core version, and other platforms use the Framework version or Standard version.
+    .NET Core use the Core version, and other platforms use the Framework version or Standard version.
     Because the Core version is performance-optimized.
     the Framework version and Standard version are optimized for compatibility. the Framework version and Standard version can run directly on AOT platforms.